zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 As published, the name of Thai.
 Proclaimed that the pride is in the case of pride Because Thai name.
 Since the decimal authorities have decimals are declared NAMI.
 Thus, I name Tadai, because the prophets have declared it.
-Hypocritical “Not hypocritical” are hypocritical objects that came to the unscrupulous accounting Three (10-5) 2 (ii) Generations should be used)
+Hypocritical "Not hypocritical" are hypocritical objects that came to the unscrupulous accounting Three (10-5) 2 (ii) Generations should be used)

-[APZ 192.8] (#apz192 .8) {#apz192 .8 .ref .apz} "Complainted with Accountancy”
+[APZ 192.8] (#apz192 .8) {#apz192 .8 .ref .apz} "Complainted with Accountancy"
 'Ghana is a man who has been the proctators.
 Accounting because of calculation' NAMI.
 The brother, because of the Sastreus, is the genus.
 And if the countant uses it.
 To the Count I would be advised.
 The countress is the countress.
 Scholar Councer